 It is important to avoid excess weight gain between treatments.
-Gaining too much increases your chances of dying, increases your chances of being hospitalized and makes it more likely you will develop heart problems.
+Gaining and retaining too much fluid increases your chances of dying, chances of being hospitalized and makes it more likely you will develop heart problems.
 Also gaining too much may make you either feel sick before dialysis or feel more washed out after dialysis.

 We determine what the maximal amount of fluid is that we can safely remove during your treatment.
 Aiming for larger amounts especially when it happens over and over can lead to heart and brain problems which you really do not want.
 The maximum fluid removed is printed on your dialysis paperwork.
 This is just based on your size and how long your treatment is.
 Many patients get symptoms if we try removing that much so we always aim for less removal in them.
 Other patients feel Ok with more fluid removed.
 The bad effects on your heart and brain may still occur even if you have no symptoms so we should not go above the maximal fluid removal if possible.

-Your Doctors are available at answer any questions you may have about this.
+Consult your local kidney doctors that are available to answer any questions you may have about this.